Many trials intensify right before the breakthrough.

 Shadrach, Meshach, and Abednego walked out of the fire

-In the moments when we are beyond our own ability to alter the outcome or circumstances, we begin to rest in God’s strength.
+In the moments when we are beyond our own ability to change the outcome or circumstances, we begin to rest in God’s strength.
 As we walk through the fire, others recognize that God is with us.
-In the end, we we walk out of the fire too.

 Every trial does not end with the miracle we were believing for.
-God will rescue us from the threatened outcome of the trial or He won’t.
 Either way, the presence of Christ in the midst of the fire will preserve us.

 Our real breakthrough is not found in a release from our trial, but in the intimate and personal care of Jesus.